Fund 101: Strength Through Collaboration

 Texas Tort Claims Act protection

 The Fund maintains a laser focus on the education sector.
-From slips, trips, and falls to inappropriate relationships to roof damage, our experts specialize in controlling the risks that threaten our members’ resources.
-When members do experience losses, our claims team ensures they get the benefits provided for in their coverage agreement.
+From slips, trips, and falls to inappropriate relationships to roof damage, our experts specialize in mitigating the risks that threaten our members’ resources.
+When members do experience losses, our claims team works to ensure they get the benefits provided for in their coverage agreement.

 Because public entities operate on limited budgets, risk pools focus on long-term, stable pricing.
 The Fund held member contributions flat for several years in the wake of cuts to public education funding.
 To make coverage accessible and affordable, we leverage our members’ equity to offset contributions when appropriate.
-Our investment and member’s equity policies also provide rate-setting guidance.
+Our investment and member’s equity policies also provide rate-setting guidance approved by the Fund Board.

 The original organizations that came together to create the Fund knew any coverage solution with staying power had to be driven by service, not profit.
 They charged us with helping members navigate the ever-evolving risk landscape and supporting their efforts to deliver the quality education Texans deserve.
-That is our true north, and we will stay the course.
+That is our guiding principle, our "true north," and we will stay the course.

 David Wylie serves as content developer on the risk solutions team.
 He brings more than 20 years' experience writing educational content that helps employers protect against workplace accidents, property damage, cybercrime, and other losses.